Jonathan435/Business-Clocks-Charts/README.md

 load the .dll to your winforms project using Visual Studio.<br/>

 **Instructions to load dll into your project:**<br/>
-* Open VS Reference form: right click on your project in the Solution Explorer >> Add >> Reference.
+* Open VS Reference Manager form: right click on your project in the Solution Explorer >> Add >> Reference.
 * Click the "Browse" button and navigate to the dll path and press OK.
 * When you do this, by default the DLL is copied and included in the project's output.
 <br/>